-When you or a member of your family become ill or require medical assistance, Hotel Dieu Hospital's URGENT CARE CENTRE staff is here to assist.
+When you or a member of your family become ill or require medical assistance, Hotel Dieu Hospital's URGENT CARE CENTRE (UCC) staff is here to assist.
 We care about you and will do our best to help you feel better.

-Open 8:00 a.m. to 8:00 p.m.
-All patients registered before 8 p.m. will be assessed and treated.
+Hours of Operation: Open 8:00 a.m. to 8:00 p.m.
+365 days/year, all patients registered before 8 p.m. will be assessed and treated.

-This triage nurse will ask you about your illness or condition, and about any medications you take.
+What is triage?
+When you arrive at the Hotel Dieu Hospital’s Urgent Care Centre, you will talk to a registered nurse called a triage nurse before you register.
+The word ‘triage” comes from the word “trier”, meaning “to pick or to sort”.
+Triage is designed to quickly identify those people with severe, potentially life threatening problems.
+The triage nurse will ask you about your illness or condition, and about any medications you take.
 Even if we are not able to treat you at once, the triage nurse will check with you regularly.
 If your condition changes and you begin to feel worse, tell the triage nurse at once.

 If someone who arrived after you is treated first, it is probably because that person’s problem is more serious.
 Other patients may have appointments with other doctors and may enter the department ahead of others.
 Sometimes the room or the equipment needed to treat you may be in use so you will have to wait.
 Occasionally a patient may need to be taken into a quiet room.